 Bad breath, or gingivitis, is reversible.
 Unfortunately, periodontitis isn’t, which is why dental chews are so important.

-Together, with the correct diet, dental chews can reduce plaque by as much as 70%.
+Together, with the correct diet, dog chews for teeth and dental dog chews can reduce plaque by as much as 70%.
 But what is a dog dental chew and how does it work?
 Dental chews are designed to reduce plaque, tartar and bad breath through regular chewing.
 And because dogs are natural-born chewers it’s one of the easiest ways to keep his teeth and gums healthy.
 Even though they work well for dogs who don’t particularly like getting their teeth brushed, that still needs to be done, just not as often.

 Just like humans will chew on gum in between brushing, dental chews work in the same way.
 But before you rush out and buy a packet always check that it’s a trusted brand and that it’ll work well with the rest of your dog’s dental health routine.